 The CDBG program provides an extraordinary benefit to the City of Naperville and the City is committed to compliance with all HUD regulations and requirements.
 During the 2010-2014 Consolidated Plan period, the City of Naperville used CDBG funds to assist over 50 projects benefitting low and moderate income residents through a variety of activities.
-In Year 1 (Program Year 2015) of the 2015-2019 Consolidated Plan period, the city funded 13 projects totaling \$658,983 benefitting 2,622 people.
-In Year 2 (Program Year 2016), eleven (11) projects totaling \$445,965 were funded, which are projected to benefit approximately 475 people.
+Accomplishments for the 2015-2019 Consolidated Plan period, are shown in Figure 1 below: